toonoisy/toonoisy.github.io/_posts/2022-05-22-reset-vuex-state.md

 }
 ```

-**source: [How to clear state in vuex store?](https://stackoverflow.com/questions/42295340/how-to-clear-state-in-vuex-store), with additional comments added.**
+**source: [How to clear state in vuex store?](https://stackoverflow.com/questions/42295340/how-to-clear-state-in-vuex-store), with minor additional comments added.**